Home Ventilation Specialists in Dallas, McKinney, & Fort Worth

-It is estimated that nine out of 10 homes in North America do not have proper attic ventilation, reason being most homeowners are unaware that attic ventilation can impact the longevity of their entire home.
+It is estimated that nine out of ten homes in North America do not have proper attic ventilation, the reason being that most homeowners are unaware that attic ventilation can impact the longevity of their entire home.
 Take the summer months, for example.
-An improperly ventilated attic during this time can cause heat to rise in excess of 160 degrees.
+An improperly ventilated attic during this time can cause heat to rise and reach more than 160 degrees.
 This superheated air can eventually penetrate the ceiling insulation into your living area.

 Types of damage that can result include:

 - Premature aging of your roofing system (fried shingles)